ava-labs/avalanche-docs/docs/nodes/maintain/upgrade-your-avalanchego-node.md

 :::info

-If you have an ID for an node, you can use the [avalanche notify service](./avalanche-notify.md) to be notified about new releases.
+If you have a node, you can subscribe to the [avalanche notify service](./avalanche-notify.md) to be notified about new releases.

-In addition, if you don't have a node ID, you can get release notifications from github.
+In addition, or if you don't have a node ID, you can get release notifications from github.
 To do so, you can go to our [repository](https://github.com/ava-labs/avalanchego) and look on the top-right corner for the **Watch** option.
 After you click on it, select **Custom**,